gardener/gardener-extension-provider-azure/docs/usage-as-end-user.md

 ### Azure Accelerated Networking

 All worker machines of the cluster will be automatically configured to use [Azure Accelerated Networking](https://docs.microsoft.com/en-us/azure/virtual-network/create-vm-accelerated-networking-cli) if the prerequisites are fulfilled.
-The prerequisites are that the used machine type and operating system image version are compatible for Accelerated Networking.
+The prerequisites are that the cluster must be zoned, and the used machine type and operating system image version are compatible for Accelerated Networking.
+`Availability Set` based shoot clusters will not be enabled for accelerated networking even if the machine type and operating system support it, this is necessary because all machines from the availability set must be scheduled on special hardware, more daitls can be found [here](https://github.com/MicrosoftDocs/azure-docs/issues/10536).
 Supported machine types are listed in the CloudProfile in `.spec.providerConfig.machineTypes[].acceleratedNetworking` and the supported operating system image versions are defined in `.spec.providerConfig.machineImages[].versions[].acceleratedNetworking`.